Systematic reviews and meta-analyses for the WHO assessment of health effects of exposure to radiofrequency electromagnetic fields, an introduction

 Main findings

-This editorial introduces a WHO-linked special issue comprising nine protocols and twelve systematic reviews on RF-EMF health effects.
-It reports that human systematic reviews found moderate-certainty evidence of no or only small effects for major cancer types (e.g., glioma, lymphoma), with lower certainty for thyroid and oral/pharyngeal cancers, while animal studies reported high- to moderate-certainty evidence of effects on five cancer types and high-certainty evidence of adverse effects on male fertility.
-Evidence for cognition and symptoms in humans was described as moderate- to very low-certainty, and oxidative stress findings were highly variable with very low certainty.
+Systematic reviews found moderate-certainty evidence of no or small effects on major human cancers except lower certainty for thyroid and oral/pharyngeal cancers.
+Animal studies showed moderate- to high-certainty evidence of effects on several cancer types and male fertility.
+Evidence for cognition and symptoms in humans was moderate to very low certainty, and oxidative stress findings were very low certainty with methodological challenges.
+The possibility of unknown biophysical mechanisms was noted.

 Outcomes measured